StreamDefi/contracts/README.md

 Only callable when `allowIndependence` is true.
 Contains the same functionality as `initiateWithdrawalFromVault()`, however it burns from `msg.sender` instead of from the contract itself.
 Emits an `WithdrawalInitiated` event

 #### completeWithdrawal()
 This function is used to complete a withdrawal which transfers the underlying token from the contract back to specified address.
-This can only be called after either `initiateWithdrawal()` or `initiateWithdrawalFromVault()` has been called and an epoch has passed
+This can only be called after either `initiateWithdrawal()` or `initiateWithdrawalFromVault()` has been called and an epoch has passed .
+Emits a `Withdrawn` event.

+#### permissionedMint()
+Only callable by the `StreamVault` contract.
+Used to mint more wrapped token into the stream vault to account for positive yield.
+Emits a `PermissionedMint` event.

+#### permissionedBurn()
+Only callable by the `StreamVault` contract.
+Used to burn wrapped tokens owned by the `StreamVault` to account for negative yield.
+Emits a `PermissionedBurn` event.

+#### transferAsset()
+Only callable by the vault keeper.
+Used to withdraw the funds that have been wrapped to the keepr to be used for yield farming.
+Emits an `AssetTransferred` event.